Rembrandt's 'The Night Watch' undergoes public restoration | DW | 08.07.2019

 The museum's researchers will begin by scanning and photographing every inch of the massive painting, which measures 3.63 by 4.37 meters (11.9 feet x 14.3 feet) and weighs 337 kilograms (742 pounds).

-"This is the first time that we can actually make a full body scan and that we can discover which pigments he used not only through making little samples but with scanning the entire surface," said Dibbits.
+"This is the first time that we can actually make a full body scan and that we can discover which pigments he used not only through making little samples but with scanning the entire surface," Dibbits said.

-Read more: German museum discovers it's had a Rembrandt for nearly 250 years
+Read more: German museum discovers that it's had a Rembrandt for nearly 250 years

 Thousands of separate high-resolution photos taken from every angle will be merged to create one digital snapshot.
 Before embarking on the restoration, researchers will also use X-ray technology to analyze each layer.